Battle for Moscow (wargame): Reception

 In Issue 5 of Simulacrum, Joe Scoleri noted "GDW's [free game] was especially effective.
-The straightforward rules take nothing for granted and nearly everything is carefully explained."
+The straightforward rules take nothing for granted and nearly everything that could thwart a newcomer is carefully explained."

 In Issue 19 of Simulacrum, written almost twenty years after the game's original publication, John Kula commented, "Battle for Moscow is a simple and relatively painless introduction to wargaming ... the game could continue to do duty as an introduction to wargaming."

 Awards

 Battle for Moscow was a finalist for a Charles S. Roberts Award in the category "Best World War II Game of 1986."